eic/EICrecon/src/benchmarks/reconstruction/tracking_efficiency/README.md

 # Example2: DETECTOR_PATH env var is set in eic_shell, so it could be
 -Pdd4hep:xml_files=${DETECTOR_PATH}/epic_tracking_only.xml

-# Or could be set through environment variables.
+# Alternatively it could be set through environment variables to not to add -Pdd4hep:xml_files every run
-# Then -Pdd4hep:xml_files flag is not needed)
+# Then -Pdd4hep:xml_files flag is not needed. (!)
+Note that ".xml" is not needed in ${DETECTOR}
 export DETECTOR_PATH="/path/to/dd4hep/epic/"
-export DETECTOR="epic_tracking_only.xml"
+export DETECTOR="epic_tracking_only"

 # There is a centralized file where plugins can save their histograms:
 -Phistsfile=/home/romanov/work/data/eicrecon_test/tracking_test_gun.ana.root

-# all filenames that doesn't start with -<flag> interpretted as input files
+# all filenames that doesn't start with -<flag> are interpreted as input files
-# This is an input file
+# So this is an input file path
 /home/romanov/work/data/eicrecon_test/output.edm4hep.root
 ```